 The creation of the story

-In the six years since he wrote Alice in Wonderland, Charles Dodgson (Lewis Carroll) had been teaching Alice and her sisters the game of chess.
+In the six years since he wrote Alice in Wonderland, Carroll had been teaching Alice and her sisters the game of chess.
 He made up stories to illustrate the moves of the pieces and the rules of the game.
-Many of these stories were used for the sequel, “Through the Looking Glass and what Alice found there”.
+Many of these stories were used for his second ‘Alice’ story.

 Carroll’s distant cousin Alice Raikes suggested that she gave him the idea for the Looking-Glass theme, when he asked her to stand in front of a mirror, holding an orange, and tell him in which hand she was holding it.
 However, Carroll met Alice Raikes only after he had already sent the manuscript to the printers, so this story is untrue. (source: Martin Gardner, “The Annotated Alice – 150th anniversary edition”, p.166)

 The ‘wrong-way-round idea’ dominates the book, because this kind of game was a favourite of Carroll’s.
 He liked to write letters in mirror-writing, drew pictures which changed into different ones when held upside down, and he also liked to play his musical boxes backwards.
 Some people think that this has something to do with his left-handedness, and the asymmetry of his body.
 Carroll considered having several pages of the book actually printed in reverse, so the reader would have to hold them up to a looking-glass to read, but in the end this proved to be too expensive and troublesome, and only the first stanza of ‘Jabberwocky’ was reversed.

 Originally, the story contained a chapter called ‘A wasp in a Wig‘, but Carroll decided to drop it before publication.

 On 24th August 1866, Carroll wrote to Macmillan that he was contemplating another ‘Alice’ book: